-- 2. Click the Content tab, and then click Certificates.
+- Click the Content tab, and then click Certificates.
 The Certificates dialog box is displayed. - 3.
 Click the Trusted Root Certification Authorities tab. - 4.
 Scroll to verify if GTE CyberTrust Global Root is listed in the Issued To and Issued By columns.

 If GTE CyberTrust Global Root is not listed, you must install the required certificates.
-To install the certificates, see Installing Root Certificates.
+See Exporting The Root Certificate and Installing The Root Certificate.